← Blog/Content Strategy

 3. Are your headings phrased as questions or clear statements?

-"How Does Schema Markup Work?" outperforms "Schema Markup" as a heading for AI visibility.
-Question-format headings match how users query AI systems.
+"How Does Schema Markup Work?" outperforms "Schema Markup" as a heading for AI citation.
+Users ask questions; AI answers them.
+Your headings should match the query language, not a copywriter's preference for clever titles.

 4. Do your headings tell the story on their own?

 Read only your H1, H2s, and H3s.
-Does someone understand the article's structure and key points?
-If not, rewrite them.
-This is the heading clarity test.
+Does someone understand the article's argument and key points from that list alone?
+If not, rewrite the headings.
+This is the one structural test that catches the most problems fastest.

 5. Does the post include at least three specific, cited statistics?